Monopond/fax-api-client-php/README.md

 ### Sending Tiff and PDF files with StampMergeData:
 (This request only works in version 2.1(or higher) of the fax-api.)

-This request allows a PDF or TIFF file to be stamped with an image or text, based on X-Y coordinates.
+This request allows a TIFF file to be stamped with an image or text, based on X-Y coordinates.
 The x and y coordinates (0,0) starts at the top left part of the document.
 The screenshots below are examples of what the request does.

 Original tiff file: